dentproject/testing/docs/CI_Automation/README.md

   -localBranch:      Optional: Test with a local branch that is already
                      cloned.
 Provide the full path.

+  -localBuilds:      Optional: The full paths to the AMD and ARM builds in the local dent server

   -keepTestBranch:   Optional: Do not delete the test branch after the
                      test for debugging purpose.